 Gaining & Losing Registrar Form of Authorization (“FOA”), including items raised in the Expedited Policy Development Process Recommendation 27, Wave 1 Report as they relate to FOA requirements

-Authcode Management
+AuthInfo Code Management

 Change of Registrant, including items raised in the Expedited Policy Development Process Recommendation 27, Wave 1 Report as they relate to Change of Registrant

-The questions presented in this input request include both charter questions on these topics [and additional questions for which the working group is seeking community input to support its deliberations].
+The questions presented in this input request include both charter questions on these topics and additional questions related to coordination of transfer of and/or multiple DNS operation.[and additional questions for which the working group is seeking community input to support its deliberations].
 These questions were developed through the working group’s initial review of the phase 1 topic areas.

 Please see attached for a list of questions.
 To the extent possible, you are requested to provide your responses in the attached document with responses provided to individual questions.
 It is not necessary to respond to every question and you are welcome to provide any other input that you deem helpful in facilitating the deliberations.
 At the same time, in order to support focused and organized deliberations on the phase 1 topics, input on the questions presented will be most valuable.